Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 <p>
 <br>
-The aim of this paper was to see how well I can use RL to learn a bot basic AI behaviours and how well it would preform in a 2d shooter,<br>
+The aim of this paper was to see how well I can use RL to learn a bot basic AI behaviours and how well it would perform in a 2d shooter.<br>
-and from my attempt I can conslude that basic AI behaviours aren't too hard to teach, but learning an agent how to properly navigate or explore<br>
+From my attempt, I can conclude that basic AI behaviours aren't too hard to teach, but teaching an agent how to properly navigate or explore<br>
-a map is a lot harder, I do believe that it is possible, if you have the rquired knowledge and time for it, <br>
+a map is a lot harder.
+I do believe that it is possible, if you have the required knowledge and time for it.<br>
-and when you do manage to do it properly i can see various advantages for using RL over rule-based systems such as;<br>
+When you do manage to do it properly, I can see various advantages for using Rl over rule-based systems such as;<br>
-minimal code needed for the underlying algorithm in some cases, decrease in the time spent tuning parameters for different situations, <br>
+- Minimal code needed for the underlying algorithm in some cases<br>
+- Decrease in the time spent tuning parameters for different situations<br>
-and maybe the most promising, the ability to produce different bot personality types.<br>
+- The ability to produce different bot personality types <br>
-I'd say that teaching an agent how to properly explore a room was a bit too hard for <br>
+I'd say that teaching an agent how to explore a room was hard for <br>
-my low expirence when starting this project combined with the limited time, <br>
+my low experience when starting this project - combined with the limited time.<br>
-it might have been better to start of simpler.
-However I did learn a lot about machine learning in general <br>
+It might have been better to start off simpler.
+However, I did learn a lot about machine learning in general <br>
-and I have improved a lot, so therefore when I have time I might restart or contiue on this project and try to make something better.<br>
+and I have improved dramatically.
+So therefore - when I have time - I might restart or continue on this project and try to make something better.<br>
-Further work could be spent on trying different environmental setups with the same agents to see how well they preform in an unknown enviroment.<br>
+Further work could be spent on trying different environmental setups with the same agents to see how well they perform in an unknown environment.<br>
-Some of the task have already been tested in different environmental setups like the searching for items and shooting an enemy as those setups where random.<br>
+Some of the tasks have already been tested in different environmental setups like the searching for items and shooting an enemy as those setups were random.<br>

-Whatever the future holds for RL in games I can't tell, <br>
+There is a clear future for RL in games, and the potential is limitless. <br>
-but I can confidently say that I see potential in it, and when you combine it with more convencial rule-based systems I believe you<br>
+When you combine it with more conventional rule-based systems, the options are endless. <br>
-can get better results than by only using these rule-based systems.<br>
+I am genuinely excited to witness the progressions.<br>
 </p>

 <br>